melsman/melsman.github.io/papers.md

 ---
 {% include JB/setup %}

+* Troels Henriksen, Martin Elsman, and Cosmin E. Oancea. __Size Slicing - A Hybrid Approach to Size Inference in Futhark__.
+In _Proceedings of the 3rd ACM SIGPLAN workshop on Functional High-Performance Computing (FHPC'14)_.
+Guthenburg, SE.
+September, 2014.

 * Martin Elsman and Martin Dybdal. __Compiling a Subset of APL Into a Typed Intermediate Language__.
 In _ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming